ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

 - [Builtin-data-types](https://github.com/john30/ebusd/wiki/4.3.-Builtin-data-types)
 - [Field-templates](https://github.com/john30/ebusd/wiki/4.4.-Field-templates)

-# How to use it ?
+# How to install it ?

 Put the `.csv` file into a directory, then launch `ebusd` with `--configpath` argument.